15x or 22x Magnification

 You can use your Doculus Lumus® also as a small UV torchlight so you don’t need an extra torchlight.

-4 Incident Light LEDs
+4 White Incident Light LEDs

-Incident light with 4 strong LEDs (bright field illumination) allows you to check even the finest printed details like microtext or nanotext.
+White incident light with 4 strong LEDs (bright field illumination) allows you to check even the finest printed details like microtext or nanotext.

 Recognize with which printing technology a document was printed. (laserprint, inkjet, offset, etc.).